 There are some good Thai agencies, but you will usually find out about these by asking other western teachers about their experiences working through them.

 If you can get a job directly with a company, however, you will often have a much better experience.
-If you can’t, you could be stuck working for an agency that will politely lie to you while they’re taking up to 30% of the money you could make working for the company directly.
+If you can’t, you could be stuck working for an agency that will politely lie to you while taking up to 30% of the money you could make working for the company directly.

 4. Corporate Politics.
 Many companies in Thailand have little clue about what it requires to get their employees English to improve.
 They think one hour a week with a Western teacher will magically get their employees speaking fluent English within 2-3 months.